Leading athletes and musicians have been paid in cryptocurrency – and now real estate agents can too.

 âThey don’t have salaries or benefits.
 We’re giving them as many choices as possible to take their hard work for dollars as quickly as possible – and if they want it and the cryptocurrency, we’ve got them there, âhe added.

-The ability of realtors to earn crypto commissions comes as real estate purchases are starting to take place in crypto both on the residential and commercial side.
+The ability of realtors to earn crypto commissions comes as real estate purchases begin to be made in crypto, both on the residential and commercial side.

-Formerly Serhant predicts that over the next five years, 50% of real estate transactions in the United States will somehow be done with cryptocurrency.
+Previously, Serhant predicted that over the next five years, 50% of real estate transactions in the United States would somehow be done with cryptocurrency.

 âCryptocurrency is no longer just an alternative asset class, it’s now just another asset class,â he explained.